Mind Ninja

 Play

-Starting with the builder, the players alternate turns, placing a single stone of any color to any empty cell of the board.
-Usually patterns require from the builder to place red stones and from the blocker to place blue stones.
-But this is not true for all the patterns since there are ones that require from both players to play with all available colors.
+Starting with the builder, the players alternate turns, placing a single stone of any color on any empty cell of the board.
+Usually patterns require the builder to place red stones and the blocker to place blue stones.
+But this is not true for all the patterns since there are ones that require both players to play with all available colors.

-Important remark!
-The player who got the free (handicap) turns from the bidding step may take one free turn after each of any of his normal turns, until he has no free turns left.
+Important!
+The player who got the free (handicap) turns in the bidding step may take one free turn after each of any of his normal turns, until he has no free turns left.
 If he doesn't take a free turn which is available to him, that free turn is lost.

 End of Game